elunna/nerfhack-changelog/README.md

 * Unicorn horn drops decrease as the number of unicorns killed increased.
 * Since they are much more rare, be more careful when dipping into random potions as potions of acid will dissolve your unihorn!
 * Unicorn horns cannot be poisoned (via toilet dipping)

+#### Mirrors convert reflection while carried
+* This applies to both the player and monsters.
+* While carrying a mirror in open inventory, you will benefit from reflection.
+* However, whenever a mirror reflects a ray, there is about a 50% chance the mirror will shatter.
+If you were the originator of the ray, you will be subject to a -2 luck penalty.
+If monsters cause the breakage, there is no luck effect.
+* Beware of nymphs since they regularly carry mirrors...

 **Unicorn horns now reduce the timeouts of most afflications instead of outright curing.**
 * For troubles that time out (not illness or vomiting), the unihorn has been nerfed so that it only reduces the timeout.